Switch circuit overload

 What causes a switch circuit overload?

-A switch circuit overload is usually caused by too many devices or appliances drawing too much power from the same circuit.
+A switch circuit overload is typically caused by too many electrical devices being connected to the same circuit, drawing more current than the circuit can safely handle.

 Connect with certified professionals in your area